 A Randomized Comparison of Self-Expanding Transcatheter and Surgical Aortic Valve Replacement in Patients With Severe Aortic Stenosis Deemed High-Risk for Surgery - CoreValve High Risk

-More recently, self-expanding TAVR with the Medtronic CoreValve met its primary efficacy endpoint in the Extreme risk trial (similar to PARTNER Cohort B).
-The current trial sought to investigate the safety and efficacy of TAVR with the CoreValve compared with surgical AVR in patients who were at high risk for surgery (similar to PARTNER Cohort A).
+More recently, self-expanding TAVR with the Medtronic CoreValve met its primary efficacy endpoint in the Extreme Risk trial (similar to PARTNER Cohort B).
+The current trial sought to investigate the safety and efficacy of TAVR with the CoreValve compared with SAVR in patients who were at high risk for surgery (similar to PARTNER Cohort A).

 - NYHA functional class II or greater